 That's called freedom of speech.

-Uh just like the deep state officials that were talking about secretly taping the president or invoking the twenty fifth amendment.
+Just like the deep state officials that were talking about secretly taping the president or invoking the 25th Amendment, they only talked about it.

 Hillary Clinton's case was obstruction with real intent with an underlying real crime.